LaunchCodeEducation/lchs/src/assignments/html-me-something.rst

    to see how we did things.
 Right-click anywhere on the page and select *View Page Source*.
 In the tab that opens, click on the ``style.css`` link on line 8.
 #.
+To explore more styling properties, check out the
-Check out the `W3Schools CSS Reference <http://www.w3schools.com/css/default.asp>`__.
+   `W3Schools CSS Reference <http://www.w3schools.com/css/default.asp>`__.

 Done!
 -----

-You completed assignment 4!
 Take a moment to gaze with pride at your webpage.
 Feel free to show it off a little.

 Follow your teacher's instructions for how to turn in your finished project.